0x1eef/bsdcontrol.rb/README.md

 __Enable__

 As a superuser, you can enable or disable a feature for a given file.
-The example enables the mprotect feature for the emacs binary:
+The example enables the mprotect feature for the emacs binary.
+When a feature is enabled for a given file, that setting takes precendence over the system default (sysctl):

 ``` ruby
 #!/usr/bin/env ruby